Academic and Computer Integrity Policies

 - substantially disrupt college operations or violate or hinder the rights of others;

 - break the law; or

 - create a threat to public safety, according to the college’s police or security department.

 4. How can someone reserve campus facilities for speech activities?

 Requests to reserve facilities can be made online at https://www.wcc.vccs.edu/facilities-usage.
 Spaces are reserved be on a first-come-first serve basis.
 The college can state in advance that certain spaces cannot be reserved for speech activities.
 Common examples include libraries, offices, hallways, and classrooms during instructional hours.
 Any other restrictions on expressive activities that occur in indoor facilities must apply equally to everyone and not depend on the content or viewpoint of the expression, or the possible reaction to the expression.

 Colleges usually cannot require more than 24-hour advance notice unless the event requires additional planning to ensure safety and sufficient logistical support.
-You are encouraged to request the facility as soon as possible.
+Individuals are encouraged to request the facility as soon as possible.

 When assessing a request to reserve a facility, the college must not consider the content or viewpoint of the expressive activity, or the possible reaction to the expressive activity.
 If a facility or space is generally available to be reserved, the college can refuse a reservation by a student, student organization, or employee only for the following reasons: